kanishkdhebana/QueueCTL/README.md

 ### High-level components:

-- **CLI (Typer)** - `main.py`: exposes commands to enqueue jobs, inspect state, start/stop workers, and manage DLQ and config. `main.py` also ensures the DB and runtime directories exist.
+- **CLI (Typer)** - `main.py`: Exposes commands to enqueue jobs, inspect state, start/stop workers, and manage DLQ and config.

-- **Queue control** - `queue_ctl.py`: functions to enqueue jobs, fetch and lock a job for processing, update job state, list jobs, and retry DLQ entries.
+- **Queue control** - `queue_ctl.py`: Functions to enqueue jobs, fetch and lock a job for processing, update job state, list jobs, and retry DLQ entries.
 All DB interactions go through this module.

-- **Worker** - `worker.py`: background worker process that polls for jobs, runs the job command in a subprocess, logs output, and updates job state (completed/failed/dead).
-It uses exponential backoff between retries and honors SIGTERM/SIGINT for graceful shutdown.
+- **Worker** - `worker.py`: A background worker process that polls for jobs, runs the job command in a subprocess, logs output, and updates job state (completed/failed/dead).
+ - **Behaviour**: It uses exponential backoff for retries and honors SIGTERM/SIGINT for graceful shutdown (finishing its current job before exiting).
+Workers run in detached child processes (via os.fork) and log all activity to /tmp/queuectl_logs/workers.log.

-- **Persistence** - `db.py`: an SQLite-backed persistence layer stored at `data/queue.db`.
-It also stores configuration in a simple key/value `config` table and provides helpers to initialize and load config.
+- **Persistence** - An SQLite-backed persistence layer stored at ~/.queuectl/queue.db.
+ - **Behaviour**: The application automatically creates the ~/.queuectl directory.
+It ensures all jobs are durable and stores runtime settings in a key/value config table.

 ### Job lifecycle:

 1. Enqueued with state `pending` and stored in the `jobs` table.

 2. A worker calls `fetch_job_atomically` which selects one eligible job (state = `pending`, or `failed` with `next_run_time` <= now), updates it to `processing` and increments `attempts` in the same transaction, then returns the locked job.

 3. The worker runs the job `command` using `subprocess.run(shell=True)`:
    - On success: job state -> `completed`.
    - On failure or timeout: if attempts >= max_retries -> job state -> `dead` (DLQ).
 Otherwise job state -> `failed` and `next_run_time` is set using exponential backoff (backoff_base ** attempts).

 4. DLQ entries can be retried via `queuectl dlq retry <id>` which sets them back to `pending` and resets attempts.

 ### Data model (important fields in `jobs` table):

 - `id`: UUID string primary key

 - `command`: shell command string to execute

 - `state`: one of `pending`, `processing`, `completed`, `failed`, `dead`

 - `attempts`: number of attempts made

 - `max_retries`: per-job maximum retries

 - `created_at`, `updated_at`, `next_run_time` (for backoff)

-### Data Persistence

-The system uses a single SQLite database file (data/queue.db) to store all state.
-This includes:

-- The jobs table (stores all jobs and their state).

-- The config table (a key-value store for settings).

-This ensures that all enqueued jobs are durable and will survive application or system restarts.

-### Worker behavior details:

-- Workers run in detached child processes when started via `queuectl worker start` (PID files are created under `/tmp/queuectl_pids`).
-- Workers log runtime events to `/tmp/queuectl_logs/workers.log`.
-- Graceful shutdown: workers handle SIGTERM/SIGINT, set a shutdown flag, and attempt to finish the current job before exiting.

 ## Assumptions & Trade-offs